 The Cycling Promotion Fund (CPF) was established in 2000 by a group of leading Australian bicycle companies who believed that their industry had a broader responsibility to make Australia a better place to ride a bike.

-The founding members can be proud of the national outcomes and profile of the work done by the CPF over nearly two decades.
+The founding members can be proud of the national environmental outcomes and profile of the work done by the CPF over nearly two decades.

 Employing public policy expert Rosemarie Speidel in 2000 to drive the CPF’s activities at a time when the state cycling groups were still building capacity and expertise, the CPF became a nationally recognised advocacy organisation.